Carlisle (CSL)

 Carlisle’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
 As you can see below, it averaged an impressive 33.8% gross margin over the last five years.
 Said differently, Carlisle paid its suppliers $66.23 for every $100 in revenue.

-This quarter, Carlisle’s gross profit margin was 36%, marking a 2.5 percentage point decrease from 38.6% in the same quarter last year.
-Carlisle’s full-year margin has also been trending down over the past 12 months, decreasing by 1.7 percentage points.
+Carlisle’s gross profit margin came in at 33.8% this quarter, down 2.4 percentage points year on year.
+Carlisle’s full-year margin has also been trending down over the past 12 months, decreasing by 2 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-This quarter, Carlisle generated an operating margin profit margin of 21.8%, down 1.9 percentage points year on year.
-Since Carlisle’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.
+In Q4, Carlisle generated an operating margin profit margin of 16.8%, down 3.1 percentage points year on year.
+Since Carlisle’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share